SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 the market would benefit society in the end, a formula sometimes charac- terized by the seemingly paradoxical aphorism "private vice yields public virtue."" - david, 20
 - "These ideas shattered the prevalent doctrines of protectionism and mercantilism and became the basis for what would develop into capi- talism. " - david, 20
 - "strictly and closely regulated society of Canada or at home in Europe.
 By 1700, some colonies had already shown a tendency to grasp whatever freedom from royal control was available to them." - idk, 656
+- "Over the long run, Indian entrepreneurs, importing English machinery at first, created a machine-based textile industry in India that has since undercut the textile industry of England.
+Thus the long-term effect has been a spread of the new technology that, under conditions of free trade, favored India's entrepreneurial know-how and its low industrial wages." - last reading, 188